YiLu0259/Yi-Lu-academic/content/project/longitudinal-precursors-on-self-continuity/index.md

 ---
-title: Longitudinal Precursors on Self-Continuity
+title: Longitudinal Precursors of Self-Continuity
 subtitle: Longitudinal Trajectories of Health as Precursors of Average Levels and Temporal Extensions of Self-continuity
 date: 2023-02-28T23:37:45.637Z